MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    [FileInfo(path='dbfs:/mnt/mag/', name='mag/', size=0)]
    ```

-## Load MAG data files from Azure Storage
+## Extract MAG data files from Azure Storage

-You can now load MAG data files as data frames in Azure Databricks and create temporary views to be referenced in SQL blocks later.
+You can now extract MAG data files to create data frames in Azure Databricks.
+Then  create temporary views to be referenced in SQL blocks later.

-1. **Get affiliations**.
+1. Get **affiliations**.
 Paste the following code in a new cell.
 Press the **SHIFT + ENTER** keys to run the code in this block.

    ```python
    AffiliationsPath = 'mag/Affiliations.txt'